Search The Nudge

 Once a hub for raving, rocking and generally letting loose, King’s Cross has undergone something of a makeover in recent years.
 Like the clubbers that once snuck into its warehouses, it’s grown up a bit, and found a new penchant for house plants.

 Among the boutiques, yoga studios and tech hubs are some great places to eat, and plenty of them.
-From Spanish tapas and bao buns to omakase and fine-dining, here’s our pick of the best King’s Cross restaurants.
+From Spanish tapas and bao buns to speed-omakase and luxurious fine-dining, here’s our pick of the best King’s Cross restaurants.

 Barrafina King’s Cross